-Glock handguns are among the most popular in the world, and this is why so many people copy them.
-Glock clones are essentially handguns manufactured by a third party but have mostly the same specifications.
+Today, Glock clones are essentially handguns manufactured by a third party but use mostly the same specifications.
 While cosmetic variations exist, the integral parts are often the same.
 A fully cloned Glock handgun should have interchangeable parts with Glock’s original equipment manufacturer (OEM) components, including the magazines, sights, trigger, and more.

 It’s important to note that not all Glock clones strictly adhere to Glock specifications, so it’s necessary to verify compatibility with OEM parts before making any modifications to the firearm.
 Many Glock-cloned handguns will accept the same magazine and work in the same holsters, but certain modifications might render them incompatible.

 Generation is another factor to understand about Glock clones.
 The generation of a Glock is how the company identifies the version of a model, as updates and improvements are made over time.
 Some parts of earlier-generation guns may not fit a newer generation gun.
-Currently, Glock is on its fifth generation of handguns.
+Currently, Glock is on its sixth generation of handguns.

 History of Glock handguns

-Made of polymer and metal, Glock handguns were considered by many to be unreliable, cheap, and even dangerous when they were first released.
+Because they were made of polymer and metal, Glock handguns were considered by many to be unreliable, cheap, and even dangerous when they were first released.
 Rumors about “plastic” guns that could pass through metal detectors without notice were rampant.
 Even members of Congress were calling for action to ban Glock handguns from the US.

 However, Glock surpassed all expectations and outperformed most other guns on the market.
 After extensive testing, they proved to be more robust than the competition.